dswann101164/azure-noob-blog/posts/2025-11-03-powershell-7-enterprise-migration.md

 **The PS7 Fix:** Built on .NET Core, PS7 significantly improves the performance of `Invoke-RestMethod` and cmdlets like `ConvertFrom-Json`.

-When you're pulling multi-megabyte audit reports from Azure, this speed boost is not a feature—**it's a necessity**.
+When you're pulling multi-megabyte audit reports from Azure, this speed boost is not a featureâ€”**it's a necessity**.

 **Performance comparison:**